Fast experiments aid diagnosing genetic disease

 Rasmus Hartmann-Petersen, Professor at the Department of Biology, explains:

-- “The GCK gene, which codes for the enzyme glucokinase, regulates the secretion of insulin in the pancreas.
-GCK gene variants can therefore cause a form of hereditary diabetes.
-Although the connection between GCKand diabetes has been known for several years, we have, until now, only known the effect of a few percent of the possible variants of this gene”.
+The gene GCK encodes for glucokinase, an enzyme that governs insulin secretion in the pancreas.
+Genetic mutations in GCK can lead to an inherited form of diabetes.
+While the correlation between GCK and diabetes has been established for some time, only a small percentage of the gene's potential variants and their effects have been identified until now.

-Together with colleagues at the PRISM centre, UCPH, who are currently studying the effects of genetic variations, the researchers measured the effect of all of the possible variants of GCK.
+The researchers, in collaboration with their colleagues at the PRISM center, UCPH, who are currently researching the impacts of genetic variations, evaluated the impact of every possible variant of GCK.

 PhD student Sarah Gersing, who is the first author of the article, explains: